 You arrive in sunny Costa Rica ready to start your vacation in paradise and the first encounter you end up having is at a rental car counter where you are informed that you will actually have to pay several hundred dollars more than you originally expected.

 Not the best way to start your travels.

 Fair?
 Good business tactic?
 I think not.

-Thomas and I were completely exhausted when my dad and sister arrived in Costa Rica for their first visit.
+Thomas and I were completely exhausted when my dad and sister arrived in Costa Rica for their first visit in January of 2017.

-When we arrived at the airport I saw that I had a text from my sister saying their flight was delayed.
+When we arrived at the Juan Santamaria International Airport I saw that I had a text from my sister saying their flight was delayed.
 They eventually arrived two hours later than expected, but by this time it was almost eleven o’clock at night and I knew the Adobe office was closed by then.

 Everything went absolutely perfect with the car and when we returned it ten days later my dad received his $1,000 deposit straight back on his credit card.

 We then took the Adobe shuttle back to the airport, said bye to my dad and sister, waited twenty minutes for Thomas’s parents to arrive on their plane from Germany, went back to the Adobe shuttle with them (the driver looked at Thomas and I like we were crazy) and picked up our next car for five days.

 This next experience with them was also wonderful.